SidIzG/DataScience/README.md

 # 5. Genetic algoritm

 In this project, I used Genetic programming to identify if some energy is Gamma radiation or not.
 I used the 3 steps of genetic programming: Selection, Crossover, and Mutation.
 I used data coming from the Cherenkov telescope which is a russian telescope that measures radiation.
 I had to clean the data, split the data into training, testing, and validation data.
 Then I used the tpot library to train our model, compute the testing error for validation, and lastly export the code to the "pipeline.py" class.

+# 6. NYPD Arrest Data Analysis

+Here, I imported the NYPD's arrest data to gain insight and find patterns in the arrests the NYPD makes.
+I performed plenty of EDA and visualized it using matplotlib.
+Using the Folium library, I was able to visualize the arrests made into clusters on an interactive map of NYC.
+I also determined arrest hotspots in the city.
+Using machine learning algorithms such as Random Forest, KNN, and SVM, I predicted the possible Borough an arrest may have taken place in with an accuracy of up to 94%.